Iamoluberry/Iamoluberry/README.md

-# Hi there! 👋 I'm Akilu Olanrewaju
+# Hey there! 👋 I'm Akilu Olanrewaju

-👀 I'm passionate about web development and currently on a journey to master the art of creating interactive and engaging user interfaces.
+👀 Passionate about web development, I'm on a journey to master the art of crafting interactive and engaging user interfaces.

-🌱 I'm currently focusing on sharpening my JavaScript skills, and I'm thrilled to dive deeper into the world of web technologies.
+🌱 Currently, I'm honing my skills in HTML, CSS, Bootstrap, JavaScript, Angular, and React, eager to delve deeper into the world of web technologies.

 ## Skills